-Sea Sensing examined how the residents of areas imminently threatened by climate change anticipate local environmental changes from scientific projection data.
+Sea Sensing examines how the residents of areas imminently threatened by climate change anticipate local environmental changes from scientific projection data.

-From research carried out among coastal communities in Key West, U.S.A. and Happisburgh, U.K., I found that even in locations anticipated to be greatly affected by sea level rise and coastal erosion, local interaction with scientific projection data is limited as a result of its complex, uncertain, and global nature.
-To understand whether more meaningful interactions with this data might be designed through crafting first-hand, embodied experiences with the materiality of the coastal environment, I designed a format with which laypeople can build their own DIY sea sensors to gather situated knowledge about climate change and form hands-on engagements with projection data.
+From research carried out among coastal communities in Key West, U.S.A. and Happisburgh, U.K. in 2015-2016, I found that even in locations anticipated to be greatly affected by sea level rise and coastal erosion, local interaction with scientific projection data is limited as a result of its complex, uncertain, and global nature.
+In an effort to create more meaningful interactions with this data through first-hand, embodied experiences with coastal environments, I designed a format for building DIY sea sensors to gather situated knowledge about climate change and form hands-on engagements with projection data.

 I hosted a series of workshops in Key West, Florida with local high school students in which they built and tested their own sea sensors.
-The students will keep and use their sensors in their own chosen locations and gather their own data.
+The students kept their sensors to use them to gather data in their own chosen locations.

 Happisburgh research documentation: